Get 44% Off. Only $8.33/mo

 It removes blood sugar from the bloodstream and delivers glucose and amino acids into the cells.

-However, when high glycemic, refined carbohydrates are consumed in excess, the body can quickly experience an insulin hormonal imbalance that can release a fat storing enzyme called LPL.
+However, when high glycemic refined carbohydrates are consumed in excess, the body can quickly experience an insulin hormonal imbalance that can release a fat storing enzyme called LPL.

-The LPL enzyme literally turns your body into a FAT STORING machine.
+The LPL enzyme literally turns your body into a fat storing machine.

-Now lets talk about the antagonist hormone to insulin, called glucagon.
+In this post, I want to talk about the antagonist hormone to insulin, called glucagon.

 The glucagon hormone helps prevent low blood sugar levels and helps keep energy levels balanced.